ltsai323/minigantry_softwares/videoCapture/README.md

 ## execution
 In linux, you can execute run.sh or check.sh by command.

-* $run.sh$ is automatic mode.
+* **run.sh** is automatic mode.
 You need to specify wait time and number images captured.
 Press spacebar to start first photo and pause/continue the whole process by spacebar.
-* $check.sh$ is manual mode.
+* **check.sh** is manual mode.
 Press space bar to take photo.

 In windows, run.bat and check.bat.